nataliecapito/Wordpress-Theme-1/README.md

 # Wordpress-Theme-1
-Custom Wordpress theme built and coded in Atom, for practice using PHP/creating design flow for Wordpress.
+- Custom Wordpress theme built and coded for practice using PHP/creating design flow for Wordpress.